easydorica/genomicscourse.github.io/README.md

 > **❓ Questions**
 >
-> **Q1.5: There are many variants in this region.
+> **Q1.6: There are many variants in this region.
 What are the allelic fractions of variants inside the region?
 Are the allelic fractions suggestive of real heterozygous variants?**

 Although most of the reads is gray, some are entirely displayed in different colors.
 You can click on any read to visualize its mapping quality among other features of the read and its mate.

 > **❓ Questions**
 >
-> **Q1.6: Do you notice some read with low mapping quality?**
+> **Q1.7: Do you notice some read with low mapping quality?**
-> **Q1.7: What is their mapping quality?**
+> **Q1.8: What is their mapping quality?**
-> **Q1.8: In conclusion, how would you consider these variants, as real or artifacts?**
+> **Q1.9: In conclusion, how would you consider these variants, as real or artifacts?**

 **Enter this genomic interval: chr8:7419310-7433920**

 > **❓ Questions**
 >
-> **Q1.9: Considering the mapping quality of the reads, how would you describe this region?**
+> **Q1.10: Considering the mapping quality of the reads, how would you describe this region?**
-> **Q1.10: Look at variant chr8:7429933:C-T; how would you consider it, as real or artifacts?**
+> **Q1.11: Look at position chr8:7429933; how would you consider the C>T variant, as real or artifacts?**

 **Enter in the text box this genomic coordinate: chr12:6436665.
 Next, click on the gear icon to the right of the alignment track and choose "Show soft clips", to display soft clipped bases in different colors, and flag "Clour by: read strand", to distinguish reads by their orientation.** Red reads are in the forward orientation, and blue reads are in the reverse orientation.

 > **❓ Questions**
 >
-> **Q1.11: Click on coverage track in the entered position (between the center lines).
+> **Q1.12: Click on coverage track in the entered position (between the center lines).
 How many reads support the alternative allele “C”?**
-> **Q1.12: Is the “C” likely a valid SNV?
+> **Q1.13: Is the “C” likely a valid SNV?
 What evidence suggests it is or isn’t?**
-> **Q1.13: What is the name of the observed condition?**
+> **Q1.14: What is the name of the observed condition?**

 **Navigate to position: chr12:113565675**

 > **❓ Questions**
 >
-> **Q1.14: What is the genotype of the proband here?**
+> **Q1.15: What is the genotype of the proband here?**
-> **Q1.15: Is the “A” likely a valid SNV?
+> **Q1.16: Is the “A” likely a valid SNV?
 What evidence suggests it is or isn’t?**

 **Navigate to position: chr12:58022561**

 > **❓ Questions**
 >
-> **Q1.16: What is the coverage in this position and what is the genotype of proband?**
+> **Q1.17: What is the coverage in this position and what is the genotype of proband?**
-> **Q1.17: Assuming that the proband has a recessive disorder, which one of the last two variants (chr12:113565675-G-A, chr12:58022561-C-T) has a compatible genotype?**
+> **Q1.18: Assuming that the proband has a recessive disorder, which one of the last two variants (chr12:113565675-G-A, chr12:58022561-C-T) has a compatible genotype?**
-> **Q1.18: What do you think is the disease phenotype potentially associated with this SNV (chr12:58022561-C-T)?**
+> **Q1.19: What do you think is the disease phenotype potentially associated with this SNV (chr12:58022561-C-T)?**

 > _**NOTE**_
 >  You can open an Internet browser and go to [OMIM database](https://www.omim.org/) to see the diseases associated with the gene of interest.